near/docs/docs/tutorials/contracts/nfts/5-approval.md

 - Revoke a specific account the ability to transfer an NFT.
 - Revoke **all** other accounts the ability to transfer an NFT.

-If we look at all these goals, they are all on a per token basis.
-This is a strong indication that we should be changing the `Token` struct which keeps track of information for each token.
+If you look at all these goals, they are all on a per token basis.
+This is a strong indication that you should change the `Token` struct which keeps track of information for each token.

 ## Allow an account to transfer your NFT

 Let's start by trying to accomplish the first goal.
 How can you grant another account access to transfer an NFT on your behalf?

 The simplest way that you can achieve this is to add a list of approved accounts to the `Token` struct.
-When transferring the NFT, if the caller in't the owner, you could check if they're in the list.
+When transferring the NFT, if the caller is not the owner, you could check if they're in the list.

 Before transferring, you would need to clear the list of approved accounts since the new owner wouldn't expect the accounts approved by the original owner to still have access to transfer their new NFT.